 - Managing riparian forests for wildlife use and water quality protection.

-The abundance and natural quality of habitat are foundational for wildlife.
-Georgia has more than 24 million acres of forestland.
-Owners who have at least 10,000 acres can take part in Forestry for Wildlife.
+Abundant, healthy woodlands are essential for wildlife.
+Georgia has more than 24 million acres of forestland, and more than 22 million acres are privately owned.
+Landowners with at least 10,000 acres can take part in the Forestry for Wildlife Partnership.

 For information on recent and ongoing partner projects, see the annual report of DNR’s Wildlife Conservation Section (georgiawildlife.com/conservation/AnnualReport).